johanneskastl/postgresql_vagrant_libvirt_ansible/README.md

 file contains the command required to establish a connection to the database on the PostgreSQL server VM.

+For convenience, the commands are also printed out at the end of the Ansible provisioning.

 ## Vagrant

 1. You need vagrant obviously.
 And ansible.
 And git...